Chinese Taipei Olympic flag: Court case over IOC decision

 The IOC adopted the Nagoya Resolution in November 1979 which called for the "Republic of China Olympic Committee" to change its name to the "Chinese Taipei Olympic Committee" and adopt a new flag and anthem if it wanted to participate in the Olympic Games.
 The ROC strongly disagreed with the decision and sued the IOC in Switzerland.
 The ROC claimed that the conditions concerning its name, flag, and anthem violated articles 6, 64, and 66 of the Olympic Charter.
 However, despite appealing an initial court judgment, the ROC was not successful.
 On 15 January 1980, a Swiss court rejected the ROC effort to remain in the Olympic movement under the name of "Republic of China."

 After a series of forceful objections, Taiwan officially accepted the compromise in 1981, and the island competed in the 1984 Winter Olympics in Sarajevo, SFR Yugoslavia.

 Other flags

-For other Olympic-affiliated and international sporting events, Taiwan uses variations on the Olympic flag:
+For most other Olympic-affiliated and international sporting events, Taiwan uses the Olympic flag, but there are exceptions: